woodie/scandalous/README.md

 5. Older files are deleted when new files are received.

 I have newer models I could use, but the V1 Pi should be fine.
-I'll probably give it more storage, currently has only 80MB.
+I'll probably give it more storage, currently has only 80MB free.
-The `mail_sandbox` gem shoulddto what I need for the MTA and `pdftoimage` gem should work for thumbnails (which uses `mini_magick`).
+The `mail_sandbox` gem should do what I need for the MTA and `pdftoimage` gem should work for thumbnails (which uses `mini_magick`).
 I assume I'll use `sinatra` to keep the website component minimal.